design-patterns-in-ruby/design-patterns-in-ruby/README.md

 ##### What to do When an Observer Raises an Exception
 It's also important to address what should happen when a notification causes an Observer to raise an exception.
 The correct way to handle exceptions will vary from case to case.

+### COMPOSITE

+The composite deisgn pattern is a structural pattern used to represent objects that have a hierarchical tree structure.
+It allows for the uniform treatment of both individual leaf nodes and of branches composed of many nodes.